grislyeye/three-meet/pages/backgrounds/noble.md

 </header>

+You are high-born, a member of the second estate.

 | Level             | Background Features    |
 | ----------------- | - |
 | 1st               | +1 [Cunning](pages/characters/attributes.md?id=cunning), Proficient: Persuasion, Privilege, Speciality |